K0milj/K0milj/README.md

 ### Hello there, I'm Luka - aka [K0milj] 👋

-## I'm a Student, Developer, and Teacher!!
+## I'm a Front-End Developer and Teacher!!

 - 🌱 I’m currently teachng programming in a prive IT school here in Belgrade
-- 👯 I’m looking to expand my JS knowledge
+- 👯 I’m looking to expand my Front-End knowledge
-- ⚡ Fun fact: I love to play video games and travel

 ### Connect with me: